Here’s where we answer all your questions… we hope! You can find out —

 - Saturday 8 days later (7pm), at the Community Hall, 59 Cambridge Rd, Bellerive.

-- Saturday 7 days later (7pm), at a number of venues, including Good Games (Brisbane Street, CBD), BattleAxe Games (Kingston), and the New Sydney Hotel (Bathurst Street, CBD).
+- Saturday 7 days later (time varies), at a number of venues, including Good Games (Brisbane Street, CBD), BattleAxe Games (Kingston), and the New Sydney Hotel (Bathurst Street, CBD).
 Check our Events page for details.

-For most meetings we supply free tea and coffee, and players often bring refreshments to share, so there are usually chips, snacks, dips and nibbles, soft drinks etc. Whilst we often have a little wine or beer around, we’ve never seen it abused; it’s indulged in only moderately.
+For meetings at community halls, we supply free tea and coffee.
+Players often bring refreshments to share, so there might be chips and biscuits, dips and nibbles, soft drinks etc. Whilst we often have a little wine or beer around, we’ve never seen it abused.
+Playing our games and imbibing a little too much just isn’t a smart combination!

 At our Good Games and New Sydney events, we can order food in-house since both have kitchens.
-There are also plenty of snacks and drinks to purchase at very reasonable prices.
+There are also plenty of snacks and drinks to purchase at both locations, as well as at BattleAxe Games.

 Do I need to bring games?